 Samurai who became bureaucrats, entrepreneurs, or professionals found new ways to achieve status and meaning.
 The end of the warrior class was not the end of purpose.

-For the EXIT Protocol: The shift from money to Mission Credits isn’t just about different accounting—it’s about different sources of meaning.
-When survival is guaranteed (the 90% baseline), significance becomes the currency of ambition.
+For the EXIT Protocol: The shift from money to Impact isn’t just about different accounting—it’s about different sources of meaning.
+When survival is guaranteed (the Foundation), significance becomes the currency of ambition.
 Former financial elites can pursue impact directly rather than accumulating wealth as a proxy.

 The Satsuma Rebellion’s defeat proved that holdouts could not succeed.
 This made accommodation more attractive than resistance for everyone else.